Metaphor-based Jailbreak Attacks on Text-to-Image Models: Conclusion

 \section{Conclusion}

-In this study, we focus on black-box jailbreaking attacks on T2I models.
-To this end, we propose MJA, a \textbf{m}etaphor-based \textbf{j}ailbreaking \textbf{a}ttack method inspired by the Taboo game, aiming to effectively and efficiently attack various defense mechanisms by generating metaphor-based adversarial prompts.
+In this study, we focus on investigating an underexplored vulnerability of T2I models to metaphor-based adversarial prompts.
+To this end, we propose MJA, a \textbf{m}etaphor-based \textbf{j}ailbreaking \textbf{a}ttack method inspired by the Taboo game.
 MJA first introduces an LLM-based multi-agent generation, which coordinates three specialized agents to generate diverse adversarial prompts by exploring various metaphors and contexts.
 Following this, MJA introduces an adversarial prompt optimization module, which adaptively selects the optimal adversarial prompt using a surrogate model and an acquisition strategy.
-Extensive experiments on T2I models with various external and internal defense mechanisms demonstrate that MJA consistently achieves high attack effectiveness and efficiency.
-Additionally, experiments across different T2I models show that the adversarial prompts generated by MJA exhibit advanced cross-model transferability.
-Through comparative analysis, MJA outperforms six baseline methods, achieving superior attack performance while using fewer queries.
-In summary, we present a novel pipeline for generating metaphor-based adversarial prompts, which efficiently exposes the safety vulnerabilities of T2I systems and facilitates improvements in model safety.
+Extensive experiments on T2I models with various external and internal defense mechanisms demonstrate that MJA achieves high attack effectiveness and efficiency.
+Additionally, experiments across different T2I models show that the adversarial prompts generated by MJA exhibit strong cross-model transferability.
+Additionally, we provide an in-depth vulnerability analysis that metaphor-based adversarial prompts evade safety mechanisms by inducing semantic ambiguity, while sensitive images arise from the model's probabilistic interpretation of concealed semantics.

 \textbf{Ethics Considerations}.
 This work studies vulnerabilities of T2I systems to improve their safety.
-Our intent is strictly scientific, and we do not endorse or support harmful use. \begin{itemize}[leftmargin=*] \item Data and content: All prompts and images used in experiments are drawn from public datasets or generated in controlled settings.
+Our intent is strictly scientific, and we do not endorse or support harmful use. \begin{itemize} \item Data and content: All prompts and images used in experiments are drawn from public datasets or generated in controlled settings.
 When sensitive content is required for measurement, outputs are filtered or masked and stored in secured, access-limited locations; no unlawful or non-consensual material is created, viewed, or shared. \item Broader impact: Revealing weaknesses poses short-term risk, but transparent, reproducible study under these safeguards can lead to stronger defenses in the long term.
 We encourage pairing attack evaluation with continuous red teaming, safety audits, and user-centric protections. \end{itemize}